AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 NaiveBayes is an supervised machine learning model that predicts which classes that the input belongs to using probability.

+## Stored Model Parameters

+Contains a table of matrices.

+* ModelParameters[1][I][J]: Mean matrix.
+Value of matrix at row I and column J. The rows are the features.

+* ModelParameters[2][I][J]: Standard deviation matrix.
+Value of matrix at row I and column J. The rows are the features.

+* ModelParameters[3][I][J]: Prior probabilities matrix.
+Value of matrix at row I and column J. The rows are the features.

 ## Constructors

 ### new()